Save Simms Creek

 • Re-evaluate development options

-A minimum three separate Riparian Areas Protection Regulation reports (RAPR) by two different QEP contractors were submitted by WestUrban to the Province dated October 2022, April 2023 and August 2023.
+Three separate Riparian Areas Protection Regulation reports (RAPR) by two different QEP contractors were submitted by WestUrban to the Province dated October 2022, April 2023 and August 2023.

 The original October 2022 report is the only one available to view on the City’s website as part of WestUrban’s development application.

 There is a Provincial provision for any loss of wetland due to unavoidable construction, i.e., if impacts to wetlands cannot be fully avoided by changing the type of housing and/or housing layout.
-Upon application for a change approval, compensation would be sought in the form of wetland construction or enhancement elsewhere to ensure no net loss of aquatic ecosystems and their function.
+Upon application for a Change Approval, compensation would be sought in the form of wetland construction or enhancement elsewhere to ensure no net loss of aquatic ecosystems and their function.

 Save Simms Creek’s position is that construction on these properties is avoidable.